Flagsmith/flagsmith-docs/docs/clients/client-side/ios.md

 ### Swift Concurrency

-When running with Swift version 5.5.2 and greater (Xcode 13.2), `async` versions of the Flagsmith api become available.
+When running with Swift version 5.5.2 and greater (Xcode 13.2), `async` versions of the Flagsmith API become available.
 These are provided using the generic [`withCheckedThrowingContinuation(function:_:)`](https://developer.apple.com/documentation/swift/3814989-withcheckedthrowingcontinuation)
 Swift api, to wrap the closure based syntax.
 The `async`/`await` syntax provides a streamlined execution flow leading to